CMACH508/IA-CL/README.md

 run_id: set arbitrarily
 ```

+After the configuration file is modified, you can start training.
 ## Run "run_train.sh"

 ```
 source ./run_train.sh
 ```

+The trained model needs to be copied to the corresponding folder for testing.
 ## Copy models with "cp_models.sh".
 Note that the path in the file is set according to the actual situation.

 ```